 3. Make a cover for the hole in the tank divider by cutting a disc of plastic that is big enough to go over it.
 Then use a drill to make small holes both in the disc and in the divider itself.
 Doing so will accomplish the idea of having the disc function as an eyehole in the hatching tank that, when swung into position, will cover up the hole in the divider.
 This prevents light from entering the darkened portion of the tank.

-4. Place the divider inside the tank, making sure to get it securely attached and achieving a snug fit.
+4. Place the divider inside the tank, making sure to get it securely attached and achieves a snug fit.

 6. Place the eyehole in position so that the blackened portion of the hatching tank becomes truly dark.